Her ex-husband cut off her hands. Now she is trying to help other Russian victims of domestic violence | CBC News

 Gracheva, whose own horrific experience with a psychotic husband ended with her being kidnapped, attacked with an axe and having both hands severed, has just started a new chapter in her life after being named co-host.

-The program is a first-of-a kind venture on the Rossiya channel that makes domestic violence front and centre as it tries to put audience members and viewers into some of the awful situations faced by abused women.
+The program is a first-of-a kind venture on the Russia 1 Channel that makes domestic violence front and centre as it tries to put audience members and viewers into some of the awful situations faced by abused women.

 The effort to strengthen protections against domestic violence in Russia has been intensely disheartening, so the fact that such a program was ever green-lighted is notable, said Gracheva.